How much does it cost to replace your home radiator?

-- Home radiator replacement cost: The total cost to replace a radiator will vary significantly based on the type of radiator in question, its size and even its placement in your home (bathrooms and halls tend to be cheaper, bedrooms and basements pricier).
-According to Fixr.com, the average cost nationally for a radiator replacement ranges from about $1,000 to $3,500, though some replacements can be accomplished for as little as $500 on the low end and as much as $8,600 on the high end.
+The total cost to replace a radiator will vary significantly based on the type of radiator in question, its size and even its placement in your home (bathrooms and halls tend to be cheaper, bedrooms and basements pricier).
+According to Fixr.com, the average cost nationally for a house radiator replacement ranges from about $1,000 to $3,500, though some replacement jobs can be accomplished for as little as $500 on the low end and as much as $8,600 on the high end.
 The majority of radiator replacements end up costing around $1,500.

-- Boiler replacement cost: It’s often not the radiator that needs to be replaced, but the boiler.
-The most expensive part of the system, it can cost anywhere from $1,500 to $15,000 to replace, though most homeowners pay about $8,362.
+It’s often not the radiator that needs to be replaced, but the boiler.
+The most expensive part of the system, it can cost anywhere from $1,500 to $15,000 to replace, with the average cost running around $7,500.
 While size and efficiency are the biggest factors behind the cost, the boiler type also plays a role in what you pay.
 Traditional boilers powered by gas and electricity are generally less expensive, while geothermal heat pumps are more costly upfront but save on your energy bill over the long term.

 How to know if your home radiator needs repair

 What are the signs a home radiator needs repair?
 A lack of heat (or too much heat) is the obvious one, but drips, strange sounds, and vibrations from the unit can be other clues.